Regional flights in South America are ridiculously expensive.

 Do book in advance as last minute flights are not cheap.
 My flight with Avianca set me back upwards of USD $200.
 Furthermore, seats are always sold out, surprisingly.
 It was because of this I was stuck in Colombia for an additional week.

 Avianca flights to Leticia are not at the domestic flights section of the main airport.
-They are at Terminal 2, formerly known as Puente Aéreo or TPA.
+They are at Terminal 2, formally known as Puente Aéreo or TPA.
 If you went to the wrong airport, there is a shuttle bus service that brings you to Terminal 2.

 The flight from Bogota to Leticia is 2 hours.